yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 Available rule options are as follows:

-- `url`: Glob expression for matching the file URL.
-Case-insensitive by default, add `\s` to the beginning to make it sensitive.
+- `url`: Glob expression for file URL matching.
+Case-insensitive by default, prepend `\s` to make it sensitive.
-- `mime`: Glob expression for matching the mime-type.
-Case-insensitive by default, add `\s` to the beginning to make it sensitive.
+- `mime`: Glob expression for MIME-type matching.
+Case-insensitive by default, prepend `\s` to make it sensitive.
 - `use`: Opener name corresponding to the names in the [`[opener]` section](#opener).

 With that: